NiGiga/DatabaseProject/README.md

 ## 🧹 Elimination of Generalizations

-Regarding the **Employee** entity, it was decided to merge the child entities since the access patterns for shift-related relationships are distinct.
+Regarding the **Employee** entity, it was decided to merge the child entities since the access patterns for shift-related relationships are not distinct.
-This choice results in a more complex SQL structure but offers greater robustness in managing access control and the information/actions available to users.

 ---